David Bergman (journalist)

+Bergman is a editor and contributor to Netra News, a Bangladeshi news website funded by National Endowment for Democracy, a non-government, bipartisan, US-based organisation, funded by the US Congress and based in Sweden.
+He was interviewed for the Al Jazeera documentary All the Prime Minister's Men, which the Bangladesh Ministry of Foreign Affairs called a "smear campaign".

+Bergman was the executive director of the Centre for Corporate Accountability, which promoted the enactment of the Corporate Manslaughter and Corporate Homicide Act 2007 in the United Kingdom.

 Personal

-David Bergman is the son of Alan Bergman, a Jewish dentist from Hadley Wood, in north London.
+David Bergman is the son of Alan Bergman from Hadley Wood, in north London.
 He holds degrees in both politics and law and his law degree is from the University of Birmingham.
 Bergman is married to Bangladeshi lawyer and writer Sara Hossain, who is the co-editor of 'Honor': Crimes, Paradigms and Violence Against Women.
 His father-in-law is Dr. Kamal Hossain, who has been the president of the Gano Forum political party in Bangladesh since he founded it in 1992.
-However, Bergman does not have Bangladeshi citizenship.